RSIP-Vision/medio/README.md

 'RAS' in nib - also 'RAS+':
 - Left to **R**ight, Posterior to **A**nterior, Inferior to **S**uperior

 Note that the conventions are opposite.
-For stability reasons, we use itk convention by default for `read_img`'s argument `desired_ornt`.
+For stability reasons, we use itk convention by default for `read_img`'s argument `desired_ornt`, although one can choose otherwise with the parameter `coord_sys`.

 For further discussion see
 [NiBabel's image orientation documentation](